– White House

 For its stylish architecture

-At the beginning of the 20th Century Rotterdam was a very typical Dutch city, with its small brick houses and a cosy town feel.
+At the beginning of the 20th Century, Rotterdam was a very typical Dutch city, with its small brick houses and a cosy town feel.
 However, most of the old city centre was destroyed in bombing during the Second World War.
 The decision was made immediately there will be no restoring of the old buildings.
-Instead Dutch authorities saw it as an opportunity to rebuilt a new modern city.
-Soon they started to rebuilt the city which became a modern architecture hub in the Netherlands.
+Instead, Dutch authorities saw it as an opportunity to rebuild a new modern city.
+Soon they started to rebuild the city which became a modern architecture hub in the Netherlands.

 # – White House

-However the first skyscraper was built already at the end of the 19th Century.
+However, the first skyscraper was built already at the end of the 19th Century.
 It’s known as the White House (Witte Huis in Dutch) and it was the first skyscraper and the tallest building in Europe when it was built.
-Definitely a forerunner of the modern skyscrapers the city will became so well known for later on.
+Definitely a forerunner of the modern skyscrapers the city will become so well known for later on.